akurizaldirv/pencatatan-gudang/README.md

 ## How to Access
 open this link https://gudang-sepatu.000webhostapp.com/ and try to log in with existing accounts above.
 I deployed it on free hosting.
 Usually the browser will detected it as a scam.
-But, i promised it is save.
+But, i promised it is safe.

 ## Tools
 - PHP Native